 (e) learn new technology as necessary for the course

-Students Requiring Special Accommodations (PSSD): Please email me formal notification of your needs before the semester begins so you are prepared for the Week 1 exam.
+Students Requiring Special Accommodations (PSSD): Please email me formal notification of your needs before the semester begins so you are prepared for the Week 1 syllabus quiz.